Zordid/adventofcode-kotlin-2020/README.md

 For the 1-jolt gaps, you can look at it like this: how many ways are there to "hop through" the gaps when the maximum step size is 3?
 For example: 1-1-1 has 4 possible ways to get through: a single 3-jolt hop, 2 - 1, 1 - 2 or 1 - 1 - 1

-So the answer to the overall paths possible is the product of all 1-jolt gap runs possibilities (broken by any amount of 3-jolt gaps)!
+So the answer to the overall paths possible is the product of all 1-jolt gap runs' possibilities (broken by any amount of 3-jolt gaps)!
 How many are there: turns out, this is the number of compositions of the length as a sum of the values 1, 2 and 3!
-In math this is called an A-restricted composition!
+In math this is called an [A-restricted composition](https://en.wikipedia.org/wiki/Composition_(combinatorics)).